 With only 12 confirmed cases as of February 2020, the risk of your dog getting Alabama rot is small.

 However, because the cause of the disease remains unknown, every dog is potentially at risk.

-There do appear to be some factors that could increase the risk to your dog.
+There does appear to be some factors that could increase the risk to your dog.
 Cases of Alabama rot are most common in Dorset, the New Forest, Wiltshire, Sussex and Surrey.
-There’s also a suggestion that a degree of seasonality applies to the disease, usually occurring in the winter and spring.
+There's also a suggestion that a degree of seasonality applies to the disease, usually occurring in the winter and spring.